stoklund/portable-simd/portable-simd.md

 ## Bitwise operations

-The same logical operations defined on the boolean types are also awailable on the `v128` type where they operate bitwise the same way C's `&`, `|`, `^`, and `~` operators work on an `unsigned` type.
+The same logical operations defined on the boolean types are also available on the `v128` type where they operate bitwise the same way C's `&`, `|`, `^`, and `~` operators work on an `unsigned` type.